Introducing Touch Logins 💡

-One of the things that feels quirky on the iPad is form submission.
+One of the quirky things about the iPad is form submission.

-On :focus the page would jump awkwardly.
-Now this is done intentionally so that the user can continue to see the form field in question above the virtual keyboard that pops up from below.
+on:focus the page would jump awkwardly.
+Now, Apple does this intentionally so that the user can see the form field in question above the fold of the virtual keyboard.
 And then be able to see what is being typed into the input field.
 This automatic focus centering is handled by iOS itself—at an operating system level—and even though it is handled quite smoothly, the fact that the page jumped at all causes our retinal muscles to reflex and we are forced to re-engage with the page layout again.

 A sort of an expensive re-layout in the brain.
 Most of us ignore this visual nit on the phone due to saccadic masking, but if we were to pay attention to it, the experience is kind of similar to how one would react when a page flies off the table as soon as we’re about to write something on it.